prpole/dissertation/prospectus/notes.md

 - Leslie Marmon Silko: Ceremony, Almanac of the Dead(?)
 - Simon Ortiz: Selected Works (?)

-note: these latter two writers produced most of their work in the 90s, so this will require me to think hard about the temporal bounds of the project.

-### Chapter III: Social Ecologies in Post-Plantation Fiction
+### Chapter III: Plantations: Social Ecologies and Historical Trauma

 This chapter is still under development while I revisit the texts.
 Ideally, I'd like to look at former plantations in post-Reconstruction Southern literature